highlightxyz/generative-onchain-tools/file-system/README.md

 The Highlight File System client is a CLI tool to upload generative art projects onchain, and manage your onchain file systems.
 Each Generative Series contract hosts its own FileSystem to enable flexibility.

 Writing a new file onchain consists of two major steps: deploying the file, and adding it to a contract's file system.
 Since this process is modular, creators can easily add files that are already deployed to a given chain to their contract's file system, without having to deploy a new copy themselves.
-For example, Highlight has already deployed the minified version of [p5.js 1.6.0](https://github.com/processing/p5.js/releases/tag/v1.6.0) to Base's Mainnet and its Goerli testnet.
+For example, Highlight has already deployed the minified version of [p5.js 1.6.0](https://github.com/processing/p5.js/releases/tag/v1.6.0) to Base, Optimism, and Zora.
 The tools in this repository make both steps extremely easy, and are easy to customize.

 ## File deployment